densechen/eve-mli/README.md

 ## Next to do

-Add CUDA support for speeding up.
+Add CUDA support for speeding up, refer to [here](https://github.com/tudelft/cuSNN).

 ## About the authors